 I dedicated my career, as a Lean professional, to helping Pharmaceutical and Medical Device companies (scientists in QC and R&D labs primarily!) to transform their operations, using Lean to innovate, to deliver effective and efficient processes.
 My years of experience in labs: successful application of Lean tools to the lab, and delivery of meaningful results, allows me to claim to have some niche expertise.

-I also always did my best to follow the Lean philosophy: to be inclusive, to share my knowledge and to learn new things from the people I worked with.
+I always did my best to follow the Lean philosophy: to be inclusive, to share my knowledge and to learn new things from the people I worked with.
 Or at least that was what I always told myself.

 - The Lean Lab solution eroded over time and was ultimately abandoned